-Students who earn a cumulative GPA of less than 1.7 at ENC, and have less than 19 attempted credits will be placed on Academic Warning.
-The student is put on Academic Warning for the first semester following the unsatisfactory academic performance.
-Students on Academic Warning will be limited to 13 credits and must earn a minimum GPA of 2.0 for the warning period.
-The student will meet with an advisor to determine an appropriate plan for academic success and sign a contract indicating her/his intention to complete that plan.
-Students failing to meet these requirements will be reviewed by the Academic Standing Committee and may be subject to academic dismissal.
+Students who earn a cumulative GPA of less than 1.7 at ENC, and have less than 19 attempted credits will be placed on academic warning.
+The student is put on academic warning for the first semester following the unsatisfactory academic performance.